 - On average, a curb repair will cost around $8-$18 per foot.

-It’s officially spring, and that means parking lot asphalt repair should be a big priority.
-Winter damage left unfixed can lead to liability concerns like slips, trips and falls, complete deterioration of your parking lot, and an overall decrease in curb appeal.
-When accounting for the cost of your asphalt repair, we can assess your property to evaluate the repairs that need to be completed, and provide you with an exact price.
-Please use the above generalized estimations as a starting point, but understand that each project varies significantly due to a number of factors that we cannot assess until we see your property.
+Winter damage left unfixed can lead to liability concerns like slips, trips, and falls, complete deterioration of your parking lot, and an overall decrease in curb appeal.
+When accounting for the cost of your asphalt repair, we can assess your property to evaluate the repairs that need to be completed and provide you with an exact price.
+Please use the generalized estimations above as a starting point, but understand that each project varies significantly due to many factors that we cannot assess until we see your property.

 Now is the time to have your property inspected and to schedule all your repairs for the warmer season!
 The best way to proactively protect your paving investment and your tenants is by having regular inspections performed by your professional pavers, and conducting regular maintenance.
 Crack filling, pothole repair, patching, and sealcoating are the most effective ways to protect your asphalt pavement to make sure that you are getting the most out of your investment.